Resonite-Community-Projects/community_events.resonite/docs/docs/GettingStarted/getting-started.md

     ---

-    If you want to help contributing by adding features, fix bugs or enhancing the documentation
+    If you want to help contributing by adding features, fix bugs or enhancing the documentation.

     [:octicons-arrow-right-24: Developer Guide](../DeveloperGuide/development.md)